 Allstate

-If you are looking for a one-stop shop for insurance and investments, Allstate may be a good option, but if you are looking for car insurance, there are probably cheaper options available from other insurance companies.
+If you are looking for a one-stop shop for insurance and investments, Allstate may be a good option, but if you are looking for car insurance, there are likely cheaper options available from other insurance companies.

 • Online quote: Yes